mechabubba/bear/README.md

 # Sandplate

-Sandplate is a boilerplate/template discord.js bot, and a sandbox for new ideas/concepts/testing.
+Sandplate is a boilerplate/template discord.js bot, and can be used as a sandbox for new ideas, concepts, and testing.

 It's purpose is essentially to be the "basics" of your discord.js bot- this includes, but is not limited to: